umatter/primemover_py/README.md

 There is no need to manually trigger this Dag, it will now proceed to execute every morning.

 ## Server Setup
-Follow docker image setup and the instructions for docker.
+Follow instructions in the tutorial